 The incidence of flat head syndrome has soared since the Back to Sleep (AKA Safe to Sleep) campaign, and increasingly, parents have been looking for new ways to prevent and correct the condition.
+Plagiocephaly pillows are often used by parents to prevent flat head syndrome.
+As constant pressure on a hard surface is what causes flat head syndrome, these pillows mold to the shape of the head instead of pressing against it.
 Pillows for flat head syndrome are one of the cheapest and most readily available options, but do they actually work (and crucially, are they safe)? (more…)

 The dramatic rise in the incidence of baby flat head syndrome over the last couple of decades has largely been attributed to the Back to Sleep Campaign.
-Placing babies on the back to sleep is essential as a means of reducing the risk of Sudden Infant Death Syndrome (SIDS), but if the baby is kept in one position, it can put continual pressure on the back of the head, which can eventually cause a flat spot to emerge. (more…)
+Placing babies on their back to sleep is essential as a means of reducing the risk of Sudden Infant Death Syndrome (SIDS), but if the baby is kept in one position, it can put continual pressure on the back of the head, which can eventually cause a flat spot to emerge.

 Plagiocephaly is predominantly identified by a flattening either at the back or to either side of the skull.
 As a direct result of this flattening, facial features can become misaligned and other issues may develop.
 The facial features subject to the most change include the eyes and the ears.
 As such, facial asymmetry is also regarded as a good indication of plagiocephaly.